I never (ever) thought I’d say this but… I think I’m addicted to brussels sprouts.

 I can’t get enough of them.
 I like them roasted.
 I like them deep-fried.
 I like them stir-fried.
 I just don’t like them boiled (ew).

-Let me introduce you to the rest of my friends – the other players in this skillet game: ground turkey, red bell pepper and a blend of spices.
-Then there’s brussels, who you know.
+Let me introduce you to the rest of my friends – the other players in this skillet game: ground turkey, red bell pepper, and a blend of spices.
+Then there are brussels, who you know.
 Obviously.

 When it comes to sports, all I really care about is what I’m serving during what game.
 I love cooking for football games.
 I hate actually having to watch the game…

 But, if I was rooting for a team, it’d be… TEAM BRUSSELS SPROUTS.